Sarkuya/OpenGL-RedBook-Notes/README.md

 * OpenGL has lots of functions
 * From 3.1, fixed-pipeline functions are abandoned and Shader is in favour

 In order to learn OpenGL programming efficiently, this project is made.
-The projects aims 3 goals:
+The project aims 3 goals:

 1. Providing a runnable envirenment
 2. Noting as much as possible from aspect of a OpenGL beginner
-3. Do research by getting your hand dirty
+3. Doing research by getting your hand dirty

 ## About Sample Codes ##